fireswah/Blender-AFrame_Tools_FF_QF/README.md

 + Reads a Blender modified (z enabled) treelist.csv.
 + Groups species of trees into a Three.js bufferattribute
 + Displays trees as a point.
 The image is of a whole tree and is scaled according to the treelist data.
 The tree images used are in the treeTextureAtlas.png file and the custom glsl shader changes the uv values to utilize the atlas.
-IMPORTANT:
-This is a demo and only accounts for a few species at this point.

 Include AFrame and the tree builder script in html:
 ```